sunpyopark/Docker_Jenkins_Pipeline/README.md

 ---

-## Part III: Setting up CI build on Jenkins
+## Part III: Setting up CI build on Jenkins :woman_cook:
 1. Create a freestyle job on Jenkins and call it `Docker_Pipeline_Integration_Test` with the following configurations:
     - **General** -> `Discard Old Builds` -> `Max # of builds to keep` -> 3
     - **Github Project URL** -> Insert URL for Github Repository